-The Philosophy in Schools Association of NSW offers a two-day workshop program for Level 1 Certificate in Teaching Philosophy in Schools.
+The Philosophy in Schools Association of NSW offers a two-day workshop program for Introductory Certificate in Teaching Philosophy in Schools.

 The workshop is designed as an introduction to philosophic practice in the classroom and presupposes no formal training in philosophy or experience in teaching philosophy in schools.

 The courses are held on a needs basis.
-A minimum of 15 participants are required to conduct this course.
-The cost is $430 (students $250) for the two day course.
+A minimum of 12 participants are required to conduct this course, with an anticipated intake of up to 18 participants for quality delivery and interactions.
+The cost is $610 (students $350) for the two day course.

 |9.00-9.30||Introduction and course outline|